pmcu/cnuas-teileann/_focail/adhmad-1.md

 # Adhmad 1

-* Adhmaid, ribs or timbers -;
+* Adhmaid, 'ribs or timbers';
-* ádhmaid urláir, - timbers on bottom of boat - SE1 1238 218.
+* ádhmaid urláir, - 'timbers on bottom of boat' - SE1 1238 218.